saurabhjadhav1911/flamenco/web/project-website/content/development/getting-started/_index.md

 ## 2. Installing NodeJS

-The web UI is built with Vue, Bootstrap, and Socket.IO for communication with the backend. **NodeJS+Yarn** is used to collect all of those and build the frontend files.
+The web UI is built with [Vue.js](https://vuejs.org/), and Socket.IO for communication with the backend. **NodeJS+Yarn** is used to collect all of those and build the frontend files.

 {{< tabs "installing-nodejs" >}}
 {{< tab "Linux" >}}